 During a DNP degree program, you’ll progress through theoretical and practical concepts of the nursing field.
 A few course topics may include:

 After earning a DNP, employers will expect you to possess a variety of soft skills, nursing-specific competencies, and administrative abilities.
-Here are some of the top skills you can develop while pursuing your DNP:
+Here are some of the top skills you can develop while pursuing your online DNP:

 Specialized medical skills